Selecting an Online ABA-Approved Paralegal School

 ABA Approval Requirements

-It is not possible for a fully online paralegal program to meet American Bar Association standards because the ABA has required that in order to gain approval, schools must require students to complete at least ten semester hours of legal specialty courses in a traditional classroom environment.
-This means that all ABA-approved paralegal programs must be hybrid or on-campus programs.
+The American Bar Association has required that in order to gain approval, schools must require students to complete at least 10 semester hours of legal specialty courses in a traditional classroom environment, which makes it impossible to have ABA-accredited online paralegal certificate programs.
+Therefore, all ABA-approved paralegal programs must be hybrid or on-campus programs.

 Class Format and Flexibility